Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational network model: Mathematical modelling of Basal Ganglia Neurons

 Typically, fast synapses are of order $\alpha, \beta = O\left( 1 \right)$ while for slow synapses holds $\alpha=O\left(1 \right)$ and $\beta = O\left(\epsilon \right)$, meaning that fast synapses activate and deactivate following fast time scales, while the slow synapses activate fast, and deactivate slowly \cite{Lai02,Erm12,Term05}.

 The excitatory and inhibitory synaptic currents for the $i$-th neuron are given, respectively, by

-with $E_{\text{Glu}}=-10$, and
+with $E_{\text{Glu}}=-10mV$, and

-with $E_{\text{GABA}}=-70$. where $A_{ij}$ has the value 1 or 0, depending on whether the neuron is connected or not.
+with $E_{\text{GABA}}=-70mV$. where $A_{ij}$ has the value 1 or 0, depending on whether the neuron is connected or not.
 The summation is taken over all presynaptic neurons.

+In the case of STN neurons the $I_{\text{syn}}$ current, is given by the summation $I_{\text{syn}}=I_{\text{STST}}+I_{\text{GPST}}$, indicates the internal excitation between the STN neurons and the incoming inhibition from the GPe neurons, respectively.
 The excitatory glutaminergic connections within the STN are expressed by $I_{STST}$ which follows the eq.\ \eqref{eq:GluI}, while the inhibitory current $I_{GPST}$ is given by eq.\ \eqref{eq:GabbaI} and express the inhibition from the GPe area.